 “There has been a lot of work and a lot of sacrifices.
 I have a fantastic team, a great manufacturer behind me, and it was our day.
 We worked so hard and finally we have had a beautiful story to get here and this is a new chapter.
 This year has been a magical one.
 We have a world championship and my beautiful wife is expecting our first child (which Amy delivrered in fine style yesterday).
 Last year we got married so I am in a magical period of my life right now.”

-Thanks to: Kawasaki Racing TeamEnjoy more Fast Bikes reading in the four-weekly magazine.
+Thanks to: Kawasaki Racing TeamEnjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.